kesaloh13/xenia-espresso-home-assistant/README.md

-# Xenia Espresso Home Assistant
+# Xenia Coffee Home Assistant
 ## Overview
-This integration adds an on/off switch for the Xenia Espresso Machine and collects some sensors.
+This integration adds an on/off switch for the Xenia Coffee Machine and collects some sensors.

 ## Installation
 Best would be to use the Visual Studio Code Server add-on for configuration.

 1. Create a config/integrations directory if it does not already exist.
-2. Copy the xenia-expresso.yaml file to config/integrations
+2. Copy the xenia_coffee.yaml file to config/integrations
-3. Change the URL to the Name/IP of your Xenia IP Address in xenia-espresso.yaml (Line 14)
+3. Change the URL to the Name/IP of your Xenia IP Address in xenia-coffee.yaml (Line 14)
-4. Include "xenia-espresso.yaml" by adding the following lines to your "configuration.yaml":
+4. Include "xenia_coffee.yaml" by adding the following lines to your "configuration.yaml":

 ```yaml
 homeassistant: